 Installation of the Taurus TX22 trigger upgrades from TandemKross

 This was one of the more complex trigger upgrades I’ve done, but it was by no means difficult.
 It does require patience, and a light touch when bending some plastic.
 Overall, it was just a matter of going slow, and paying very close attention.
 The two set screws for the trigger are the key to getting it right the first time.
 As long as they are installed correctly, you’re gold.
 Otherwise, adjusting one of them requires disassembling the pistol again.
-Here’s Bill from TandemKross showing how it’s done.
+Bill from TandemKross demonstrates how it’s done:

 This video is a bit of a two-for-one.
 Because while it’s apart for the trigger swap, it’s easy enough to replace that trigger spring as well.
 The good news is that there were no surprises, and no small parts or springs launched across the room.
 While I was feeling a bit intimidated before I started, everything went back together just fine.
 And thanks to the video, the pre and post-travel were spot-on, so no adjustments were necessary.